fmbot-discord/docs/docs/supporter.md

 We're dedicated to making sure the bot remains free and independent.
 That's why most supporter features are simply features that are nice but would be difficult to roll out to everyone.
 For example some of the extra statistics require us to store your full listening history, which would be difficult to do for all our users.

-By getting supporter you help us to be able to spend more time working on new features and fixes, which in return improves your user experience.
+By getting supporter you help us to be able to spend more time working on new features and fixes, which in return improves the user experience for everyone.

 #### What is OpenCollective?